 Alternatively, you can contact us by email or telephone.

-As the government has begun easing lockdown measures, we are starting the process of extending our repairs and maintenance services beyond the current emergency service to start re-establishing our standard routine repairs service.
+As the government has begun easing lockdown measures, we are starting the process of extending our repairs and maintenance services beyond the emergency service we had been operating and to start re-establishing our standard routine repairs service.

 For non-urgent repairs in the home, our priority will be re-commencing with these repairs in a way that is safe for both customers and colleagues.
 We have maintained a detailed log of all non-emergency repairs requests raised since lockdown came into place and will be contacting residents to schedule appointments.
 We will be working through this list as quickly as possible and appreciate your patience and understanding at this time.